lamg/pmproxy/pmproxy.md

 ## Interface implementations
 - RSpec
-  - simpleRSPec
+  - simpleRSPec (rspec.go)

 - Admin
-  - SessionMng
+  - SessionMng (session.go)
-  - simpleRSpec
+  - simpleRSpec (rspec.go)
+  TODO check secret sent in administration command in sensible places, Args field is for passing arguments only for a particular manager, common or complex options have its dedicated field in AdmCmd

 - IPMatcher
   - SessionMng (session.go)